Painful Motion & Functional Loss

 - Weight-bearing and non-weight-bearing: For applicable joints (knees, ankles, hips), ROM must be tested both with and without weight-bearing.
 Walking ROM is different from sitting ROM.

-- Pain onset notation: The examiner must note the degree at which pain begins during motion, not just the endpoint.
-This is critical because § 4.59 says painful motion is compensable.
+- Pain onset notation: The examiner should note the degree at which pain begins during motion, not just the endpoint, because that is where the analysis of functional loss starts under §§ 4.40, 4.45 and 4.59.

 - Repetitive use testing: At least 3 repetitions must be performed and any additional loss noted.
 If additional loss can't be tested during the exam (e.g., because flare-ups aren't occurring), the examiner must provide an estimate.